FaIhAjAlAmToPu/sharpDemo/practice/README.md

 }

 ```
-Task: Display these students in a table with columns: Id, FullName, RollNumber, and Email.
+**Task:** Display these students in a table with columns: Id, FullName, RollNumber, and Email.

-## 18. Query employee data using LINQ:
+## 21. Query employee data using LINQ:

 Employee: has EmployeeId, Name, Department, Salary.
 - Given: a list named employees.
-- Task: Write a LINQ query to select Name and Salary of IT employees, ordered by Salary descending.
+- **Task:** Write a LINQ query to select Name and Salary of IT employees, ordered by Salary descending.